ViaScientific/vfoundry-training/README.md

 Let's create Hisat2 process.

-**a.** First, please click, green “New process” button to open "Add New Process" modal.
+**a.** First, please click, blue “New process” button to open "Add New Process" modal.

 **b.** Inputs, outputs and scripts should be defined like below;